LINDE COVERS FULL SUPPLY CHAIN FROM H2 PRODUCTION, STORAGE, DISTRIBUTION AND refueling

 Hydrogen as a direct fuel source or in fuel combustion engines has the capability to reduce or eliminate carbon dioxide release.
 The use of biofuels creates the opportunity for renewable jet fuel.
 The incorporation of hydrogen into a fueling system helps with decarbonization of combustion emissions.

 For aviation, the decarbonization driver is hydrogen for fuel.
 Whether that be a direct use in a fuel cell engine or to create renewable jet fuel using biofuels.
 Environmental and greater fuel efficiency targets are increasing demand for lightweight metals and alloys.
-Combined with fuel efficiency targets and fuel options to reduce carbon emissions, Linde gases help the aerospace & aircraft industry to continuously improve metals & material processing.
+Combined with fuel efficiency targets and fuel options to reduce carbon emissions, Linde gases help the transportation industry to continuously improve metals & material processing.

 Maritime vessels powered with hydrogen

 Hydrogen is an effective energy carrier with potential for reducing carbon emissions when used as a maritime fuel.
 Hydrogen will play a significant role in the future of zero-emission ships, ferries and other maritime vessels helping to define the marine sector's transition to climate-friendly fuel.
 As a top hydrogen supplier, Linde was selected to supply the world’s first hydrogen-powered ferry.
 Liquid hydrogen will be produced by electrolysis.
 Read more about the 2022 supply startup.